Changing in Git to a Remote Branch

 Command Description

-git branch --list | grep daves_branch > /dev/null || git checkout -b daves_branch --track origin/daves_branch Checks if 'daves_branch' exists locally; if not, creates and tracks it from the remote branch.
+git branch --list | grep daves_branch > /dev/null || git checkout -b daves_branch --track origin/daves_branch 'daves_branch' is created and tracked from the remote branch if it doesn't already exist locally.

-Understanding Git Remote Branch Operations
+Comprehending the Operations of Git Remote Branch

 Using Git Command Line